oracle/odpi/doc/src/functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **obj** [IN] -- the object from which the element is to be deleted.
-If the reference is NULL or invalid an error is returned.
-Likewise, if the object does not refer to a collection an error is returned.
+If the reference is NULL or invalid, an error is returned.
+Likewise, if the object does not refer to a collection, an error is returned.

     **index** [IN] -- the index of the element that is to be deleted.
 If no element exists at that index an error is returned.